Code-Institute-Submissions/Flow-matic-blockchain-blog_DecResubb/README.md

 Validators

-  * My [html file](https://github.com/Flow-matic/blockchain-blog/blob/main/media/html%20errors.png?raw=true) was checked with [W3C markup validation](https://validator.w3.org/) some errors were flagged due to using Django.
+  * [html file](https://github.com/Flow-matic/blockchain-blog/blob/main/media/html%20errors.png?raw=true) was checked with [W3C markup validation](https://validator.w3.org/) some errors were flagged due to using Django.

     * Issues using '{}' brackets, this syntax is necessary to access files and urls and therefore ignored. further research will be needed.